A year ago today, in pictures: Coronavirus outbreak and more moments you may remember

 Also on this day in 2020, the Argentine government said that the number of people requesting food assistance had increased following the lockdowns that had left many people unable to work amid the COVID-19 pandemic.
 See more top news photos as selected by the Associated Press.

-Also on this day in 2020, South Africa went into a nationwide lockdown for 21 days in an effort to control the spread of the coronavirus, and patrols increased in the streets to enforce the lockdown.
-See more top news photos as selected by the Associated Press.

-Also on this day in 2020, the iconic Matterhorn mountain was illuminated by Swiss light artist Gerry Hofstetter to send messages of hope, support and solidarity to the ones suffering from the coronavirus pandemic.
-See more top news photos as selected by the Associated Press.

-Also on this day in 2020, residents of Tokyo raced to stock up on food and daily necessities after its governor called on residents to stay at home during the coming weekend amid rising infections of new coronavirus in the capital city.
+Also on this day in 2020, Japanese Prime Minister Shinzo Abe declared a state of emergency for Tokyo and six other prefectures to ramp up defenses against the spread of the coronavirus.
 See more top news photos as selected by the Associated Press.